rails/rails/guides/source/action_controller_overview.md

 All session stores use a cookie to store a unique ID for each session (you must use a cookie, Rails will not allow you to pass the session ID in the URL as this is less secure).

 For most stores, this ID is used to look up the session data on the server, e.g. in a database table.
 There is one exception, and that is the default and recommended session store - the CookieStore - which stores all session data in the cookie itself (the ID is still available to you if you need it).
 This has the advantage of being very lightweight and it requires zero setup in a new application in order to use the session.
-The cookie data is cryptographically signed to make it tamper-proof, but it is not encrypted, so anyone with access to it can read its contents but not edit it (Rails will not accept it if it has been edited).
+The cookie data is cryptographically signed to make it tamper-proof.
+And it is also encrypted so anyone with access to it can't read its contents.
+(Rails will not accept it if it has been edited).

-The CookieStore can store around 4kB of data — much less than the others — but this is usually enough.
+The CookieStore can store around 4kB of data - much less than the others - but this is usually enough.
 Storing large amounts of data in the session is discouraged no matter which session store your application uses.
 You should especially avoid storing complex objects (anything other than basic Ruby objects, the most common example being model instances) in the session, as the server might not be able to reassemble them between requests, which will result in an error.

-If your user sessions don't store critical data or don't need to be around for long periods (for instance if you just use the flash for messaging), you can consider using ActionDispatch::Session::CacheStore.
+If your user sessions don't store critical data or don't need to be around for long periods (for instance if you just use the flash for messaging), you can consider using `ActionDispatch::Session::CacheStore`.
 This will store sessions using the cache implementation you have configured for your application.
 The advantage of this is that you can use your existing cache infrastructure for storing sessions without requiring any additional setup or administration.
 The downside, of course, is that the sessions will be ephemeral and could disappear at any time.

 Read more about session storage in the [Security Guide](security.html).